aggarwaldev/martian/README.md

 * Block quotes
 * Images
   - Inline images are extracted from the paragraph and added afterwards (as these are not supported in notion)
   - Image urls are validated, if they are not valid as per the Notion external spec, they will be inserted as text for you to fix manually
+  - Embed images are allowed on specific domains via options.embedUrls.
+These images are inserted as embed block.

 ## Usage